MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/onboard-employees.md

 #### Define the desired outcome and priority content

-When each employee completes onboarding, what would the indication of completion be?
+Spend time defining what success looks like when orientation is complete.
 In many organizations, onboarding happens for more than one part of the business, consider offering an onboarding structure that allows the new employee to become familiar with the organization and the team they will be working with.
 Consider setting up modules that guide employees through onboarding and lets them know about their progress.

 #### Consider the tone and messaging for your onboarding process